Anichebe undecided over Super Eagles return - Nigeria Today

 Former Super Eagles striker, Victor Anichebe, has expressed his indecision over a possible return to the senior national team.

-Anichebe, who announced his retirement from international football in 2012, told the News Agency of Nigeria (NAN) in Awka on Wednesday that he was happy with the crop of young talented players in the team.
+Anichebe, who announced his retirement from international football in 2012, told newsmen in Awka on Wednesday that he was happy with the crop of young talented players in the team.

 The premiership great, who sponsored a grassroots football competition in Anambra, said although there had been pressure on him to return to the Super Eagles, he considered himself too old for the team at 29 years of age.